Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Data

 \subsection{``\climsimconv{}'': Approximate Removal of Radiation for Training}

 While \climsim{} facilitates process separation, it does not cleanly isolate convective processes.
-To use ClimSim to train a drop-in replacement for ICON’s convection scheme, we must avoid double-counting radiation.
+To use ClimSim to train a drop-in replacement for ICON's convection scheme, we must avoid double-counting radiation.
+Addressing this is an essential step toward creating a modular version of \icon{} where different model components can be run using either their conventional or data-driven schemes.
 We therefore constructed \climsimconv{} by subtracting radiative temperature tendencies from \climsim{}.
-Because the E3SM-MMF subgrid state is unavailable, we approximated the radiative contribution by recomputing column radiation offline with the \radscheme{} scheme \cite{pincus_balancing_2019,pincus_rterrtmgp_2023}, the scheme used in our ICON setup, and subtracting the resulting radiative heating from the superparameterized temperature tendencies (see \Cref{fig:method_vis}).
+Because the E3SM-MMF subgrid state is unavailable, we approximated the radiative contribution by recomputing column radiation offline with the \radscheme{} scheme \cite{pincus_balancing_2019,pincus_rterrtmgp_2023}.
+This scheme was employed to generate the \climsim{} dataset \cite{yu_climsim-online_2024,lee_representation_2023} and is also used in our ICON setup.
+The resulting radiative heating is subtracted from the superparameterized temperature tendencies (see \Cref{fig:method_vis}).

 \radscheme{} is driven by per-column inputs from \climsim{}: temperature; tracers for specific humidity, cloud liquid, and cloud ice; solar insolation and the solar zenith angle's cosine; ozone, N$_2$O, and CH$_4$; shortwave/longwave albedos; surface pressure; and outgoing longwave radiation.
 Mid- and half-level pressures are reconstructed from the time-independent coefficients \texttt{hyam}/\texttt{hybm} and \texttt{hyai}/\texttt{hybi} provided by \climsim{}: